 You will always have a choice about whether SMC uses your personal information for direct marketing purposes.
-If you have provided SMC with your personal information and would now like to request that it is no longer used for marketing purposes, please contact privacy@smc-net.co.uk

-You have the right to lodge a complaint with the Information Commissioner's Office.
-You also have the right to withdraw consent, to request access to and correction or erasure of your personal information, seek restrictions on or object to the processing of certain personal information, and seek data portability under certain circumstances.
-To contact SMC regarding the above, please email privacy@smc-net.co.uk
+If you have provided SMC with your personal information and would now like to request that it is no longer used for marketing purposes, please contact UK_sales@smc-monitoring.com to withdraw consent, to request access to and correction or erasure of your personal information, seek restrictions on or object to the processing of certain personal information, and seek data portability under certain circumstances.
+To contact SMC regarding the above, please email UK_sales@smc-monitoring.com